 Managing a Profit Sharing service

-We provide API Keys so you can trade whenever and wherever you want and perform the best.
-Please contact support for obtaining your API keys or visit this page for questions about trading with your Profit Sharing service.
+We provide API Keys so you can trade whenever and wherever you want to perform the best.
+You can create your own API keys following these steps 'obtaining your API keys', or visit this page for questions about trading with your Profit Sharing service.

 In this Article: